nick-nack-attack/truth-checker-api/README.md

 2.`cd` into the cloned repository
 3.Make a fresh start of the git history for this project with `rm -rf .git && git init`
 4. Install the node dependencies `npm install`
-5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
+5. The .env file holds the settings for the application to be run locally.

 ## Technology
 - React (16.13.1)